jdx/mise/SECURITY.md

 Plugins are by far the biggest source of potential problems and where the most work still needs to be made.

-Eventually we will have 3 types of plugins:
+There are 3 types of plugins:

 * [core](https://github.com/jdxcode/rtx/issues/236) - plugins that are hardcoded into the CLI.
 These will be official plugins for the most common languages.
 Currently, these are only used when "experimental" is enabled.